Part of his brain is gone. But this boy still sees a promising future.

 “I kept running into walls,” Tanner said.

-That adjustment was easier.
+That adjustment was easier, even though that is a permanent loss.
 Although he lacks peripheral vision on one side, he can move his eyes and head to compensate.

 Now Tanner plays chess and volleyball, collects coins and swims.
-His IQ is a little above average, his doctors said, and he’s preparing to start seventh grade in a few weeks.
+His IQ is above average, his doctors said, and he’s preparing to start seventh grade in a few weeks.

 “I can do everything everyone else can for the most part.
 My parents think I have made a miraculous recovery,” Tanner said.